-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.10 - Support Travis AFB ort Managor's Public Works 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.10 - Support Travis AFB City Manager's Office Manager's 1.
 Complete Travis Regional Resiliency Review (TRRR).
 FY23-FY25 Staff Time and approximatel y \$25,000 in funds for matching.
 Overall project is \$1.44M Council approved applying for, accepting funds, and all necessary actions to complete this study at the 4/5/22 Council Meeting.
 Update will be provided once funds received 2.
 Seek funding opportunities to implement infrastructure improvements identified under TRRR.
 FY23-FY25 Not Started OBJECTIVES QL 4 - Programs a nd Services QL 4.1 - First Five Program Parks and Rec City Manager's Office 1.
 Collaborate with First 5 to offer joint recreational activities and special events.
 FY25-FY26 Not Started QL 4.2 - Implementati on Plan - Parks Master Plan Results Parks and Rec Public Works 1.
 Create an implementation plan for the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan.
 FY24-FY25 TBD Currently identifying the projects and initiatives identified through the development of the Parks, Recreation, & Open Space Master Plan

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OBJECTIVES QL 5 - Economic DBJECTIVES QL 5 - Economic Development QL 5.1 - Rebrand the image of Fairfield for business attraction Community Development 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update OBJECTIVES QL 5 - Economic D OBJECTIVES QL 5 - Economic Development QL 5.1 - Rebrand the image of Fairfield for business attraction Community Development 1.
 Continue to work with the City's marketing consultant (Jstokes) to continue branding and marketing downtown and industrial business attraction.
-FY23-FY25 \$800K Extending the contract with J. Stokes to provide services for the development of a comprehensive City of Fairfield rebranding strategy and business attraction plan.
-Staff are extending the contract with J Stokes through December 2024.
-Recruitment initiatives are concentrated on downtown and business park attraction.
-Our downtown attraction endeavors revolve around conducting meetings with property owners to effectively address vacancy challenges.
-Simultaneously, business park attraction strategies are bolstered by the marketing initiatives led by J. Stokes in alignment with the ED Strategic Plan.
+FY23-FY25 \$800K The decision was made to terminate the agreement with J Stokes & Associates.
+The task of rebranding strategy and business attraction efforts, previously assigned to J Stokes, will now be taken over by the Economic Development (ED) staff and the Marketing and Outreach Division (MOD).
+The recruitment initiatives will continue through Q2 FY25.
+The focus will remain on downtown business park attraction strategies, which will be strengthened by the marketing initiatives led by MOD in line with the ED Strategic Plan.
 QL 5.2 - Complete Retail Study Community Development 1.
 Finalize retail study and implement recruitment strategy upon completion.
-FY23-FY24 \$75K Staff are finalizing the report and anticipate presenting it to Council early 2024.

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 5.3 - Explore Micro Grids Manager's De Office Pu anager's Development 1.
+FY23-FY24 \$75K The staff has finalized and is currently approving a recruitment strategy based on the completed Retail Study/Report.
+QL 5.3 - Explore Micro Grids City Manager's Office Community Development Public Works Information Technology 1.
 Explore partnership opportunities with public and private organizations to advance renewable energy solutions (e.g., micro grids) to provide more reliable and redundant electrical infrastructure to support business attraction efforts.
-FY23-FY24 TBD Exploring the feasibility of a Microgrid in collaboration with Fairfield Suisun Sewer District 2.
-Identify opportunities to leverage local infrastructure investments for state and federal grant funding.
-FY23-FY25 Not Started QL 5.4 - Build partnerships with Suisun Valley Vintners to grow agritourism Community Development City Manager's Office 1.
-Establish partnerships to create mutual benefit with vintners and the City.
-FY23-FY24 TBD Not Started
+FY23-FY25 TBD Exploring the feasibility of a Microgrid in collaboration with Fairfield Suisun Sewer District